We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 We don’t bribe; we guide.
 We don’t shout; we show.

-Once the dog understands a concept physically—like following leash pressure, holding position, or coming toward a food lure—then we begin to layer in language.
+Once the dog understands a concept physically—such as following leash pressure, holding a position, or coming toward a food lure—then we begin to layer in language.
 “Sit” means nothing unless it’s attached to a movement we’ve already taught.
 “Come” is just noise until it’s paired with motion, pressure, and reward.
 “No” is empty without follow-through, structure, and clarity.
 We don’t assign words until the dog knows the action.
 Words are labels, not lessons.

 This is where things get refined.
-We gradually fade out the lures, leash prompts, and physical guidance—replacing them with verbal cues, hand signals, and reliable routines.
+We gradually fade out the lures, leash prompts, and physical guidance, replacing them with verbal cues, hand signals, and reliable routines.
 But the foundation is always physical.
 It’s not about teaching a command once.
 It’s about teaching it through repetition, proofing, and layered association so the dog can understand it in any setting.
 At first, we reward every right step.
 Then, we reward the better responses.
 Finally, the dog performs because they understand, not just because they want a treat.

 Many humans avoid applying any form of pressure because they confuse it with punishment.
 In a dog’s world, pressure is information.
 It’s not mean; it’s how they navigate play, space, and leadership.
 We use pressure ethically and clearly, just as dogs use it with each other:

-Postural pressure when asserting dominance or deferring.
+Postural pressure occurs when asserting dominance or deferring.

 Physical cues during roughhousing, play, or parenting.